-- Lavender Brown (GF13)

-The Blast-Ended Skrewt is a stange hybrid creature bred by Hagrid at Hogwarts in the fall of 1994, by crossing manticores and fire-crabs.
+The Blast-Ended Skrewt is a strange hybrid creature bred by crossing Manticores and Fire-Crabs.

-- We might guess that the final remaining specimen, once it recovered from the curse, was released into the forbidden forest, where all wild things are released in the end (BP-Blue Peter Show).
+- We might guess that the final remaining specimen, once it recovered from the curse, was released into the forbidden forest, where all wild things are released in the end ~ J.K.
+Rowling (BP-Blue Peter Show).

 From the Web